harumimaeda/hello-world/README.md

 Didn't know what to write, so I searched what is the file extention .md.
 Seems like means "Markdown": files in a simple text format, includes line text symbols, setting how a text is formatted as its cuts, tables, fonts and headings.

-I like coffee and mint-flavoured things (mint chocolate, mint coffee (!!!), mint ice cream, minty-sweets in general - and nope, they don't taste like toothpaste).
+I like coffee and mint-flavoured things (mint chocolate, mint coffee (!!!), mint ice cream, minty-sweets in general - and nope, they don't taste like toothpaste.